Darencama/Cybersecurity-Training-Lab-Exercises/Security Labs 5.md

  ### Steps:
  - Make sure you switch to the forensics directory
- - View file with hasing
+ - View the file with the hashing information
- - Connect separete (vm) to windows machine and later anaylze the ip addresses that connected
- - Analyze linux file and run ssh server on port
+ - Mount a partition
+ - Use Foremost to carve files
+ - Use the HEX editor from the terminal

 ### Results:
-We will now know how to navigate through the event viewer in windows as well as utilizing commands such as (psloglist, and we get).
-We also analyzed log linux as well as navigated thorugh the apache server on linux.
-We also established ssh server service.
+We now know how to view files with hashing informations.
+We then also mounted a partition and used Foremost to carve files and finally we got utilize the HEX editor from the terminal.